 In some poorer countries like Brazil, they have even become a status symbol, with only the rich being able to afford them.
 In Thailand, teenagers are so desperate to emulate the celebrities they adore, that they are going to the lengths of wearing fake, coloured braces.
 Two teenage deaths have already been attributed to this new must-have trend, where cheap braces have been fitted by untrained professionals.

 So with all the benefits of modern braces and the social stigma around wearing them removed, what is the appeal of Invisalign?

 Firstly, what is this Invisalign you’ve been hearing about?

-There is an arguement that braces are better for fixing certain dental issues and if you have one tooth higher than the other you may want to go with braces rather than invisalign.
+There is an argument that braces are better for fixing certain dental issues.
+Also, if you have one tooth higher than the other you may want to go with braces rather than Invisalign.

 Invisalign treatment is typically quicker than braces.
 Braces are typically worn for 2 years and Invisalign for 9-15 months.

-To become more informed on which option is better for your child, please make an appointment with one of our specialists at our Mississuaga or Georgetown clinics.
+To become more informed on which option is better for your child, please make an appointment with one of our specialists at our Mississauga or Georgetown clinics.